University: Durham University

 When grappling with the details for such projects, the downsides of working in real estate law become more prominent as it can be stressful to work on “time-pressured and time-sensitive deals, particularly when it comes to refinancing and acquisition financing, which often means that there are very tight deadlines by which to get a deal through”.
 However, Annabel is keen to highlight that the pace at which deals move is also thrilling, especially when this is combined with the fact that “you have a high level of interaction with clients, most of whom you have known for a long time and have built up a rapport with, so being able to oversee a project from start to finish is very rewarding”.

 When looking at the wider picture, Annabel and her Mayer Brown real estate colleagues are keeping a close eye on the development of technology and AI.
-Another big issue in the legal field – and across the country – is the ongoing uncertainty regarding Brexit, which has been compounded by the fact that “things are difficult for the real estate market at the moment, many companies are going into administration and selling-on premises”.
-The question of what replaces the London Inter-band Offered Rate (LIBOR) is another topic that is causing some consternation among finance professionals: “There has been a lot of discussion about LIBOR as it is likely to be discontinued by 2021 and floating rate financing is going to be affected.
-Working out and implementing the new provisions that will replace LIBOR is going to be a mammoth exercise.”
+Another big issue in the legal field – and across the country – is the ongoing uncertainty regarding Brexit and covid-19, which has been compounded by the fact that “things are difficult for the real estate market at the moment, many companies are going into administration and selling-on premises”.

 So, what are the traits and characteristics that make a great real estate lawyer?
 Annabel stresses that the need for a high level of commercial awareness is paramount, but the ability to understand technical concepts and arguments and to work under pressure are also vital.
 Taking a logical approach is also important: “Being able to work through things systematically is really key; every day I have to approach things in an organised way and always make myself lists of things to get done each morning.”